If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Use a vacuum with a brush attachment or a lint roller to gently remove dust from the ceiling.
+• Dust gently: Use a vacuum with a soft brush attachment or a sticky lint roller to avoid breaking off the “popcorn” kernels.

 Preparing to Clean a Popcorn Ceiling